isnekki/bizscout-task/README.md

 - Implement more robust error handling and logging
 - Improve frontend UI/UX
 - Add more comprehensive testing (more integration and end-to-end testing)
-- Store the responses in a separate database or cloud storage
+- Store the responses in a separate database or cloud storage (currently stored locally in a db file)
 - Extract reusable credentials into an .env file (i.e. localhost:3000)

 ## Testing Strategy and Core Component Identification